chndlrm/CSS-385-Game-Final/README.md

 Just before we gave our pitch, we came up with the idea to let the player switch between the characters in-game.
 The inspiration came from Grand Theft Auto 5 where the player is allowed to switch between its three characters each with their own abilities.
 This decision allowed us more flexibility with level design.

-Below is a link to the game pitch we gave: https://docs.google.com/presentation/d/1ynlShPdfaP0fzSeQXWTvgKkCMCZHIch1NbkDB1GvGdo/edit?usp=sharing
+Below is a link to the game pitch we gave:

+https://docs.google.com/presentation/d/1ynlShPdfaP0fzSeQXWTvgKkCMCZHIch1NbkDB1GvGdo/edit?usp=sharing

-After our pitch we had a new member join our team.
-This lessened the load of the work greatly.
+After our pitch, we had a new member join our team.

 ###### Below is a series of builds we presented to the class demonstrating the progress we made throughout the quarter.

 ## Part 2: Prototypes
 Our first task was determining what prototypes were necessary to create the game we wanted.
-These prototypes were not too difficult to implement, but we were far from satisfied.

 Inital prototypes:
 - Double Jump